How to seed a lawn from scratch using this step by step process.

-The First step is to work out how much seed you need to order
+The First step is to work out how much grass seed you need to order

 For rectangular gardens you can work out the area in square meters by multiplying the width by the length